lrthomps/lrthomps.github.io/_posts/2021-10-31-how-hard-do-you-climb.md

       </div>
       <div class="item">
         <img src="{{ "/assets/images/climbing/del_s_max_recent.png" | relative_url }}" >
         <p class="caption">The predicted grade shift for increased strength metrics all follow a similar pattern: there are no gains (and sometimes expected losses!) for increasing strength at the lowest levels.
 I interpret this as the usual advice from trainers and climbers alike: to improve at climbing, at first, focus on climbing.
 You will naturally get stronger.
 Once a minimal strength is reached (10s hangs on a 20mm edge, 5 pull-ups, 10 push-ups, 5s hanging L-sit) then increasing them further yields greater gains.
 Once a certain strength is reached however, the gains saturate.
 The data sets the upper limits at hangs with body weight added, 5-rep pull-ups with less than half body weight added, 20 pull-ups, 30 push-ups, 30s of hanging L-sit.
-Note that this dataset is realistic limited to climbing up to V10 (very few climbers climbed harder); but <a href="https://www.instagram.com/p/B9zNGplJMyG/">Lattice Training reports</a> less than that finger strength for bouldering V15!</p>
+Note that this dataset is realistic limited to climbing up to V10 (very few climbers climbed harder); but <a href="https://www.instagram.com/p/B9zNGplJMyG/" target="__blank">Lattice Training reports</a> less than that finger strength for bouldering V15!</p>
       </div>
       <div class="item">
         <img src="{{ "/assets/images/climbing/del_s2_max_recent.png" | relative_url }}" >
         <p class="caption">The predicted grade shift for increased strength metrics all follow a similar pattern: there are no gains (and sometimes expected losses!) for increasing strength at the lowest levels.
 I interpret this as the usual advice from trainers and climbers alike: to improve at climbing, at first, focus on climbing.
 You will naturally get stronger.
 Once a minimal strength is reached (10s hangs on a 20mm edge, 5 pull-ups, 10 push-ups, 5s hanging L-sit) then increasing them further yields greater gains.
 Once a certain strength is reached however, the gains saturate.
 The data sets the upper limits at hangs with body weight added, 5-rep pull-ups with less than half body weight added, 20 pull-ups, 30 push-ups, 30s of hanging L-sit.
-Note that this dataset is realistic limited to climbing up to V10 (very few climbers climbed harder); but <a href="https://www.instagram.com/p/B9zNGplJMyG/">Lattice Training reports</a> less than that finger strength for bouldering V15!</p>
+Note that this dataset is realistic limited to climbing up to V10 (very few climbers climbed harder); but <a href="https://www.instagram.com/p/B9zNGplJMyG/" target="__blank">Lattice Training reports</a> less than that finger strength for bouldering V15!</p>
       </div>
     </div>
     <a class="carousel-control left" href="#carousel_preds" data-slide="prev">